seasketch/geoprocessing/website/docs/tutorials/newproject.md

 # Create a New Geoprocessing Project

-This tutorial walks through creating a new geoprocessing project for the Federated States of Micronesia.
+This tutorial walks through creating a new geoprocessing project for the Federated States of Micronesia and creating a report that does overlay analysis.
 The planning area for this example is defined as the coastline to the outer boundary of the Exclusive Economic Zone (200 nautical miles).

 This tutorial assumes: